wangziqi2013/wangziqi2013.github.io/_posts/2018-03-18-HTM-Hardware-2PL-and-OCC.markdown

 Not surprisingly, (h1)(h2') are just hardware SS2PL.

 One extra bouns of adopting hardware SS2PL is recoverability, which is of crucial importance to HTM.
-Releasing a transactionally written cache line to other transactions before commit will cause "dirty read". .
-If the transaction whose dirty cache lines are read later aborts, all transactions that
+Releasing a transactionally written cache line to other transactions before commit is allowed by 2PL, as in (h2), but it causes the "dirty read" problem.
+Those who has read dirty cache lines of an uncommitted transaction must thererfore form a "commit dependency" to the source transaction, and can only commit after the source transaction commits.
+Otherwise, if the source transaction later aborts, the execution becomes non-serializable.

 ### 2PL Limitations